 Analyze the data to determine the performance of your efforts.

-There are several ABM tools available for automating and executing ABM plans.
+There are several account based marketing tools available for automating and executing ABM plans.
 These include B2B data enrichment tools, AI-based predictive analytics and recommendations, interaction management (i.e., digital advertising, direct mail, websites, events, and sales outreach), and ABM infrastructure and orchestration.

 Since data enrichment is a key competency of ABM tools, it is essential to understand the sorts of data that these platforms can process: